trussworks/trussels-guide/docs/trussels.md

 Please fill out the :lock:[onboarding survey](https://docs.google.com/forms/d/e/1FAIpQLSegtL32kgYeiJm_a6Nwdc7kFsyYTiO--phz-_Sy-IPz9jg2YA/viewform).
 This form helps us understand and improve our onboarding process.
 You are welcome and encouraged to fill it out more than once throughout your onboarding.
 We discuss and act on ways to further improve in  #c-welcoming.

 # First month
+## Practice: Helping us hire
+When we hire, we want to be sure we maintain our values and expand our diversity.
+To do this, we distribute the hiring load across all Trussels, in part to gauge how an applicant responds to our demographic makeup.

+* We have :lock:[a hiring handbook](https://docs.google.com/document/d/1kdzrGO-qbjGUWbMCZ79oKMoQr1l2GrTyHqT81i3o51g/edit#heading=h.li598ryqkiqu) to guide you through the process.

+Ask in #hiring for support or pairing if you want!
+Screening and interviewing folk can take up to 3 hours a week, but ideally less than that.
+Please raise a flag if you’re approaching that threshold or are otherwise feeling distress.

 ## Practice: Harassment prevention training
 We like to think we’re pretty great here at Truss, but we’re not perfect.
 So we want to be sure we have a way to catch and respond to issues.
 To that end, we have :lock:[a policy and video we need you to review](https://drive.google.com/drive/u/0/folders/12ja-vkMrZffVj31kJEhQ94LA0c54KrCJ) (we promise they’re not as bad as many you’ve seen).